livechat/emoji-keyboard/README.md

 # LiveChat Emoji Keyboard

-Agent App Widget for Emoji Keyboard in LiveChat app.
+Agent App Widget for Emoji Keyboard in the LiveChat app.

 ## Getting Started